Elizabeth LaPensée

-Elizabeth LaPensée is an assistant professor in the Departments of Media & Information and Writing, Rhetoric, & American Cultures at Michigan State University.
-She is of Irish, Anishinaabe, and Métis descent.
+Elizabeth LaPensée (born 1984) is a game designer and games researcher.
+She is currently the Narrative Director at Twin Suns Corp, a Seattle-based AAA studio.
+She has previously worked as an associate professor in the Department of Writing, Rhetoric, and American Cultures at Michigan State University.
 She studies and creates video games, interactive digital media, animation, visual art, and comics to express Indigenous ways of knowing.

+Background

+Elizabeth LaPensée was born in Anaheim, California, in 1984.
 Her mother is Grace Dillon, a professor at Portland State University.

 Education

 LaPensée received her PhD from Simon Fraser University.
-Her dissertation was on the benefits of playing Survivance— a social impact game that uplifts storytelling, art, and self-determination as a pathway to healing from Indigenous historical trauma.
+Her dissertation was on the benefits of playing Survivance, a social impact game that uplifts storytelling, art, and self-determination as a pathway to healing from Indigenous historical trauma.

-Indigenous Game Design
+Game design

 LaPensée designs games around Indigenous ways of knowing.
-Active as a community organizer, she often collaborates with community partners to create games.
+Active as a community organizer, she often collaborates with Indigenous community partners to create games.
 She argues that Indigenous practices and teachings can inspire innovative game mechanics.
 Her games provide an interactive way of engaging with and continuing on Indigenous cultures and history.
 Her game Honour Water (2016) is a singing-game that teaches Anishinaabe water songs.

-In 2014, LaPensée spoke out against a remake of Custer's Revenge, a controversial game that allows the player, as General Custer, to rape a Native woman.
+In 2014, LaPensée spoke out against a remake of Custer's Revenge, a controversial game that allows the player, as General Custer, to rape a Native American woman.

 LaPensée's game Invaders was featured in the 2015 ImagineNATIVE Film + Media Arts Festival in Toronto.

 She organized the first Natives in Game Development Gathering at the University of California, Santa Cruz, in May 2015.

-Indigenous Futurism
+Indigenous futurism

-Elizabeth LaPensée's research is often cited in connection with Indigenous Futurisms.
+LaPensée's research is often cited in connection with Indigenous Futurisms.
 She was an early research assistant with Aboriginal Territories in Cyberspace (AbTeC) and research affiliate with the Initiative for Indigenous Futures (IIF).
 Her mother, scholar Grace Dillon, describes LaPensée's sci-fi animations as a "must-see" example of how Indigenous storytelling can transform the way Indigenous futures are imagined.
-Kristina Baudemann argues that LaPensée, despite being perceived as a white woman, retains an ability to draw on her Metis ancestry to create new representations of actual Indigenous people.
+Kristina Baudemann argues that LaPensée, despite being perceived as a white woman, retains an ability to draw on her ancestry to create new representations of Indigenous people.